From Dominoes to Hexagons: Connections and future directions

-To prove this, consider diagrams modulo ``simpler'' diagrams that either have fewer loops or fewer triple crossings, and look at the three moves used in Theorem~\ref{thm:reduction}. \begin{itemize} \item A loop is equal to a constant~$\delta$. \item Because $B_2$ is spanned by Temperly-Lieb elements, the LHS of the $1\to0$ move~$\mfigb{draws/moves.11}$ is equal to a linear combination of diagrams with no crossings. \item There are 26 elements of $B_4$ obtained from the 14 elements of the Temperly-Lieb algebra, the 8 ways of adding a single arc to a single triple crossing, and the 4 ways of connecting two triple crossings along two adjacent arcs, so by assumption there is at least a 2-dimensional space of relations between these 26 elements.
+To prove this, consider diagrams modulo ``simpler'' diagrams that either have fewer loops or fewer triple crossings, and look at the three moves used in Theorem~\ref{thm:reduction}. \begin{itemize} \item A loop is equal to a constant~$\delta$. \item Because $B_2$ is spanned by Temperley-Lieb elements, the diagram~$\mfigb{moves-11}$ is equal to a linear combination of diagrams with no crossings, giving the $1\to0$ move modulo lower order terms. \item There are 26 elements of $B_4$ obtained from the 14 elements of the Temperley-Lieb algebra, the 8 ways of adding a single arc to a single triple crossing, and the 4 ways of connecting two triple crossings along two adjacent arcs, so by assumption there is at least a 2-dimensional space of relations between these 26 elements.
 The highest terms are of the last kind.
-Assume that the relations are generic: when we take the quotient by the space spanned by the first 22 diagrams, the space of relations is a 2-dimensional subspace~$W$ of the 4-dimensional space~$V$ with basis given by the remaining 4 diagrams.
+Assume that the relations are generic, in the sense that when we take the quotient by the space spanned by the first 22 diagrams, the space of relations is a nontrivial subspace~$W$ of the 4-dimensional space~$V$ with basis given by the remaining 4 diagrams.

 Rotating by 90 degrees gives a symmetry of order two of~$V$ that must preserve~$W$. $V$ decomposes into two subspaces~$V = V^+ \oplus V^-$, both of dimension two.
-If we furthermore assume that~$W$ is symmetric when we reverse all the arrows, $W$ must be equal to either~$V^+$ or~$V^-$.
+If we furthermore assume that~$W$ is symmetric when we reverse all the arrows, $W$ must contain either~$V^+$ or~$V^-$.
 Then we have either

 or